Use of Platelet Rich Plasma (PRP) - Community Feedback

 - I had it done on my severely sprained right ankle...miraculous!
 But not on my severely compromised left big toe from my RA.
 Maybe just too much damage there.

-I’ve never done it or never heard of it
+I’ve never had or heard of PRP

 - No I never have had that done.